BjoernSchilberg/ttbasic_lin/README.md

 ## Difference to grammer from PALO ALTO TinyBASIC by Li-Chen Wang

-The grammar is the same as
-PALO ALTO TinyBASIC by Li-Chen Wang
+The grammar is the same as [PALO ALTO TinyBASIC by Li-Chen Wang](https://en.wikipedia.org/wiki/Li-Chen_Wang#Palo_Alto_Tiny_BASIC).
 Except 4 point to show below.

 1. The contracted form of the description is invalid.